 All teachers and faculty are encouraged to apply.
 Typically, all K-12 teachers are accepted.
 Should applications out-number the spots available, preference will be given based on the following criteria:

 - Science, math or social studies as a primary subject matter

 - College professors are typically not accepted, but exceptions may be considered.
 Please contact Kay LaCoe (email@example.com or 701-258-7117) for inquiries.

 The Lignite Education Seminar is a no-cost seminar for K-12 teachers in North Dakota, Minnesota, Montana, South Dakota, and Iowa to attend.
 Teachers may incur transportation costs to and from the Seminar.
 The Lignite Energy Council provides housing and most meals during the Seminar.
 Graduate credits are paid for on behalf of the Lignite Energy Council.

 A $60 deposit is required to reserve your spot in the seminar.
-The deposit will be returned to you upon check-in at the Seminar on Monday, June 11, 2018.
+The deposit will be returned to you during the seminar.
 If you should have to cancel after May 1 and your spot is unable to be filled, you will forfeit your deposit.

 Sponsorships may available for transportation reimbursement to and from the seminar for eligible teachers in Montana, South Dakota, Minnesota and Iowa.
 Those sponsorships will be arranged by the utilities and cooperatives serving those states.

 If your school's electricity is produced by an electric cooperative served by Basin Electric Power Cooperative, Great River Energy, Minnkota Power Cooperative or the school receives its electricity from one of these investor-owned utilities: Montana-Dakota Utilities, Otter Tail Power Company or Minnesota Power.